Kenneth-Macharia/BlockChain-App/README.md

 - Hub 1 runs on a _Docker swarm cluster_ consisting of _3 Linux VMs_.
 - The _frontend service_ is accessible here > [Home](http://40.91.231.184), from where records can be added and searched.
-- From the provided drop-down list link, application logs, handy for checking block forging status can be viewed.
+- From the provided drop-down list link, application logs handy for checking block forging status, can be viewed.
-- For demo purposes, _the backend service exposes a public endpoint_ allowing the viewing of the blockchain at the hub.
+- _The backend service exposes a public endpoint_ allowing the viewing of the blockchain at the hub.
 This endpoint is accessible here > [Blockchain](http://40.91.231.184:8080/backend/v1/blockchain)

 ### Hub 2

 - Hub 2 runs on a _Docker swarm cluster_ consisting of _3 Linux VMs_ as well.
-- It's _frontend service_ is accessible here > [Home](http://52.188.123.100).
+- It's _frontend service_ is accessible here > [Home](http://52.188.123.100)
-- The blockchain endpoint for this hub is accessible at [Blockchain](http://52.188.123.100:8080/backend/v1/blockchain)
+- The blockchain endpoint for this hub is accessible here > [Blockchain](http://52.188.123.100:8080/backend/v1/blockchain)

 ## Using the App

-- Upon loading the frontend, there is a short intro video demonstating how to use the application.
+- A short intro video demonstating how to use the app is provided on the the homepage.
 - Test tasks:

    1. Create a record on hub1 and check the current blockchains on both hubs.
    2. Create a record on hub 2 and confirm that it's blockchain first gets updated with hub 1's blockchain before the new record is added, demonstrating the sync functionality that ensures the peer blockchains remain valid and identical.

-        3. Types of entries for a particualr asset that can be added are:
+- Types of entries that can be added for an asset:

-                - New Record: when the asset has not yet been recorded on the blockchain.
+   1. New Record: when the asset has not yet been recorded on the blockchain.
 This happens when a search yield not results and the app allows you to add the asset's initial transfer transaction.

-                - Add transaction to record: when an asset exists; the app allows you to add a subsequent transfer record to the existing asset.
+   2. Add transaction to record: when an asset exists; the app allows you to add a subsequent transfer record to the existing asset.